 IPv6

-Beside functions of traditional switches, the bigger advantage of OVS is that it also has native support to SDN solution via OVSDB and OpenFlow protocols.
+Besides providing functionality of traditional switches, the bigger advantage of OVS is that it also has native support to SDN solution via OVSDB and OpenFlow protocols.
 That means any SDN controller can integrate OVS via these 2 open standard protocols.
 Therefore OVS can work either as a standalone L2 switch within a hypervisor host, or it can be managed and programmed via an SDN controller, such as ODL. that is why it is used in so many open source and commercial virtualization projects.

 The OVS archetecture